Police arrest suspect in killings of 4 Tennessee family members

 Wilson and Adrianna Williams were the infant's parents, while Rose was Adrianna and Braydon Williams’ mother.

-Investigators determined the four relatives had not been seen since the night before, according to District Attorney Danny Goodman.
+Investigators determined the four relatives had not been seen since the night before, according to Goodman.
 A relative had called 911 after finding two vehicles in a remote area, and the four bodies were found in nearby woods, Goodman said.

-Many questions remain, including how the baby ended up in the Tigrett area.

 Tennessee Bureau of Investigation Director David Rausch has said it's believed the killings were a targeted attack by Drummond.
 The baby, identified by Goodman as a girl, is safe and being cared for by other relatives.

+Goodman said authorities believe Drummond drove the baby from Tiptonville to Tigrett, where she was left in a yard.

-The Tennessee Bureau of Investigation has already charged Tanaka Brown, 29, and Giovonte Thomas, 29, with accessory after the fact to first-degree murder.
+The TBI has already charged Tanaka Brown, 29, and Giovonte Thomas, 29, with accessory after the fact to first-degree murder.
 Investigators allege both men “assisted” Drummond, 28, in the killings.

 Drummond's criminal history includes prison time for robbing a convenience store and threatening to go after jurors.
 He was also charged with attempted murder while behind bars.

-An attorney who represented him as a teenager had not returned earlier messages from The Associated Press.
+An attorney who represented him as a teenager had not returned earlier messages from the AP.